DecisionsDev/decisions-metering/README.md

 ## Deployment options
 You can deploy the IBM Operational Decision Manager usage metering service:
-* In a Kubernetes cluster.
-Follow the [helm charts documentation](charts/ibm-odm-metering/README.md) to install the metering service in kubernetes cluster.
+* To a Kubernetes cluster.
+For details, follow the [Helm chart documentation](charts/ibm-odm-metering/README.md).
-* In your an on premise server.
-Follow this following [instructions](#prerequisites) to do that.
+* To an on-premises server.
+For details, follow these [instructions](#prerequisites).

 ## Prerequisites